Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks - NCAA Tournament Second Round

 Florida Atlantic vs. Fairleigh Dickinson Predictions & Picks: Spread, Total - NCAA Tournament Second Round

-Sunday's contest that pits the Florida Atlantic Owls (32-3) versus the Fairleigh Dickinson Knights (21-15) at Nationwide Arena should be a lopsided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Florida Atlantic, who is heavy favorites by our model.
-Tipoff is at 7:45 PM ET on March 19.
+Sunday's game that pits the Florida Atlantic Owls (32-3) versus the Fairleigh Dickinson Knights (21-15) at Nationwide Arena is expected to be a one-sided matchup based on our computer prediction, which projects a final score of 82-65 in favor of Florida Atlantic, who is heavily favored by our model.
+Game time is at 7:45 PM ET on March 19.

-According to our computer prediction, Florida Atlantic is projected to cover the point spread (14.5) against Fairleigh Dickinson.
-The two sides are projected to come in below the 149.5 over/under.
+According to our computer prediction, Florida Atlantic is projected to cover the spread (15) versus Fairleigh Dickinson.
+The two sides are expected to go under the 149.5 total.

 Florida Atlantic vs. Fairleigh Dickinson Game Info & Odds